-Year 9 and 10 EAL students may be eligible for in-class support with an EAL specialist or they may be invited to access further individual support outside of the class.
+Year 9 and 10 EAL/D students may be eligible for in-class support with an EAL/D specialist or they may be invited to access further individual support outside of the class.

-Furthermore, eligible EAL students in Years 11 and 12 may take VCE EAL rather than compete in VCE English with students whose first language is English.
+Furthermore, eligible EAL/D students in Years 11 and 12 may take VCE EAL, which competes against students for whom English is a second or other language, rather than compete in VCE English with students whose first language is English.